fbpx

 Sitting where we do, in the middle of the bereavement journey, Life Ledger understands the importance of having a will in place.
 Wills are designed to help make your final requests clear.
 With it, once you have passed, the legal process that your family will have to go through to manage all of your assets will be far quicker.

-Wills are formal legal documents and so, due to their sensitive nature, there are a lot of strict legal requirements surrounding how wills are written, what makes them valid, and how they can be carried out.
+Wills are formal legal documents, and, due to their sensitive nature, there are strict legal requirements for how they are written, what makes them valid, and how they can be carried out.

 To help you keep informed about this legal process, we’ve provided answers to 5 of the most commonly asked questions about wills.
 For anyone who wishes to create a will for themselves, or who has just experienced a loss and is unsure what to expect from this legal process, here is some of the key information that you’ll need.